xshaun/dev-tools/network/ipsec-on-azure.md

 ### step3. configure firewall and redirecting rules.

+!!! pay attention that you should add `inbound port rule` in networking for VMs
 ```
 sudo ufw allow 500,4500/udp

 sudo vim /etc/ufw/before.rules
 ```

-pay attention that here is `eth0` network card, please change it as your need. *find `*filter` item and add the following content before and after it.*
+!!! pay attention that here is `eth0` network card, please change it as your need. *find `*filter` item and add the following content before and after it.*
 ```
 *nat
 -A POSTROUTING -s 10.10.10.0/24 -o eth0 -m policy --pol ipsec --dir out -j ACCEPT